-BPMF daily logbooks have been compulsory since its inception and a De Lury depletion analysis is usually undertaken which assists in the assessment of the king prawn stocks within the permitted fishing area.
+For the BPMF daily logbooks have been compulsory since its inception and a De Lury depletion analysis is usually undertaken which assists in the assessment of the king prawn stocks within the permitted fishing area.
+In the last four years this has not been undertaken due to extremely low effort (and associated catch) in this fishery.